-(b) The extent of past-due exposures (more than 90 days) that are not considered to be impaired and the reasons for this:
+(b) The extent of past-due exposures (more than 90 days) that are not considered to be impaired and the reasons for this;

-At the date of the statement of financial position, there were no past-due exposures (more than 90 days).
+At the date of the statement of financial position, there were no past-due exposures (more than 90 days) that were not considered to be impaired.
 At the reporting date there were no loans or investments on a watch list or for which terms have been renegotiated/restructured.